openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

 The backend
-which we currently recommend for use in defining new permission checks is `rules`_.
+which we currently recommend for use in defining new permission checks is `bridgekeeper`_.

-`rules`_ makes no changes to the authentication of users trying to log into the system.
+`bridgekeeper`_ is "heavily inspired by `django-rules`_".
 It allows the creation of new permissions by mapping the permission name to a function which implements the permission check.
+It also allows permission checking by QuerySet.

 Django apps which are
 implemented in the repository for a service should generally define their